 The World of Spanish Art: From the Alhambra to Guernica.

 Intensive study of the artistic production of Spain, as reflected in the most significant expressions of architecture, painting and sculpture, along with the cultural and historical context in which these works were created.
 To be included, among others: Moorish, Romanesque, Gothic, Renaissance, Baroque, Neoclassic and Modernist styles (in architecture); El Greco, Velázquez, Zurbarán, Ribera, Murillo, Goya, Sorolla, Picasso and Dalí (in painting); and Vasco de la Zarza, Bigarny, Diego de Siloé, Juni, Montanás, Cano, Mena, Berruguete (in sculpture).
 Prerequisite, 200, 201 or consent of instructor.
-Taught in Spanish.
+Taught in English (Spring 2015).
 (Same as Hispanic Studies 257.)

 258F Political Power and Cultural Authority: The Arts of China.